okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Developer documentation update in 2024.05.0

-The [Style the Sign-In Widget (third generation) guide](/docs/guides/custom-widget-gen3/main/#about-the-afterrender-function) has been updated to describe how the `afterRender` function works with the third generation. <!-- OKTA-686866 -->
+The [Style the Sign-In Widget (third generation) guide](/docs/guides/custom-widget-gen3/main/#about-the-afterrender-function) has been updated to describe how the `afterRender` function works. <!-- OKTA-686866 -->

 #### Bugs fixed in 2024.05.0